unitedstates/congress/README.md

 Two bulk data output files will be generated for each object: a JSON version (data.json) and an XML version (data.xml).
 The XML version attempts to maintain backwards compatibility with the XML bulk data that [GovTrack.us](http://govtrack.us) has provided for years.
 Add the --govtrack flag to get fully backward-compatible output using GovTrack IDs (otherwise the source IDs used for legislators is used).

 See the project wiki for documentation on the output format.

-The GovTrack-style output will use thomas_id's for people (sponsors etc.).
-To use GovTrack IDs, first update the submodule:

-	git submodule init
-	git submodule update

-And then add --govtrack to the ./run command line to turn on GovTrack IDs in output.
-On first load it will be very slow.

 Contributing
 ------------